Learn more about LFN: Network Harmonization 2.0: Evolving Linux Foundation Networking · By Arpit Joshipura · READ NOW »

 Home to more than a dozen industry-leading open source networking projects, The Linux Foundation is supporting the momentum of this important sector as service providers and enterprises redefine how they create their networks and deliver a new generation of services.

 Harmonizing Open Source and Standards in the Telecom World

-In this white paper, we recast a key question under debate.
-Instead of ‘Standards vs. Open Source?’, we submit the question ‘How can open source complement standardization to improve market adoption?’
-Our goal is to exploit the operational knowledge and use cases innate to Standards Development Organizations (SDOs), with collaborative innovation and openness offered by open source.
+In this white paper, we recast the “standards vs. open source” question, asking instead how open source can complement standardization to improve market adoption.
+Our goal is to leverage the operational knowledge and use cases innate to standards development organizations (SDOs) as well as the collaborative innovation and openness offered by open source.